abiquo/vagrant-abiquo/README.md

    missing, the required CPU from the template will be used.
 - `provider.ram_mb` - The amount of RAM in MB that will be assigned to the VM.
 If missing, the required RAM from the template will be used.
+- `provider.network` - A hash of network and IP pairs.
+Each key will be a network name in Abiquo, and the value can be a specific IP to attach, or `nil` to autoselect an IP from the network.

 Run
 ---